Q. Why do we charge fees in a public education system?

 Fees are charged to cover the gap between the cost of programs and services and the funding provided by the province.^

 Q. I can’t afford to pay the fees all at once.
 What options do I have to pay these fees?

 The CBE provides parents with flexible payment options, including:

-Parents/guardians have the option to register online for noon supervision and yellow school bus transportation for regular or alternative programs.
+Parents/guardians have the option to register online for lunch supervision and yellow school bus transportation for regular or alternative programs.
 Online registration using

 Q. When do I need to pay my fees?